 The Internet of Things is the interconnected sphere of physical devices with the Internet and other networks through uniquely identifiable IP addresses, whereby data is gathered and communicated through embedded sensors, electronics and software.

-The Internet of Things is an umbrella term and often a distinction is made between the Consumer Internet of Things (CIoT) and the Industrial Internet of Things (IIoT).
+Internet of Things is an umbrella term and, as mentioned, often a distinction is made between the Consumer Internet of Things (CIoT) and the Industrial Internet of Things (IIoT).
 We cover both below as they are still often used.
 However, CIoT and IIoT cover many use cases and applications as well and thus are umbrella terms too.
 Furthermore, there are overlaps between both.

 We see the Internet of Things more from an Internet of Everything perspective, which is again part of a broader context.
 What this means is explained further below.
 The Internet of Things is not a thing.
 Data which is acquired, submitted, processed or sent to devices, in most cases travels across the Internet, fixed lines, across cloud ecosystems or via (tailored) wireless connectivity technologies which are developed for specific applications of IoT (e.g. wireless technologies for the IIoT).

-Most Internet of Things definition have several aspects in common.
+Most IoT definitions have several aspects in common.
 Here are the elements they have in common:

 There is always a degree of automation, no matter the scope of the project or the type of Internet of Things application.
 In fact, most IoT applications are essentially all about automation.
 And that often comes with costs and benefits.
 Industrial automation, business process automation or the automatic updating of software: it all plays a role, depending on the context.
 You know the saying: software eats the world.
 Well, it also drives Tesla cars and soon autonomous vehicles whereby maintenance, upgrades and so forth are all about automation and software, powered by data which are fed by sensors and connected devices.

-While the above mentioned elements come back in all IoT definitions there are a few we miss that are essential in the evolving views regarding the Internet of Things as it moves from devices and data to outcomes and actionable intelligence, and ultimately to a hyper-connected world of digital transformation (DX).
+While the above mentioned elements come back in all Internet of Things definitions there are a few we miss that are essential in the evolving views regarding the Internet of Things as it moves from devices and data to outcomes and actionable intelligence, and ultimately to a hyper-connected world of digital transformation (DX) and business.

 The aspect of hyper-connectivity and integration often lacks.
-In a context of a reality whereby devices, people, processes and information are more interconnected than ever before; an Internet of Things definition and approach just needs to mention these aspects as the IoT is part of something broader and is more about data, meaning and purpose than about objects.
-A key element of that hyper-connectivity in the IoT sphere is that sometimes mentioned ongoing bridging of digital and physical environments, along with human environments, processes and data as the glue, enabler and condition to create value when properly used for connected purposes.
+In a context of a reality whereby devices, people, processes and information are more interconnected than ever before; an Internet of Things definition and approach just needs to mention these aspects as the Internet of Things is part of something broader and is more about data, meaning and purpose than about objects.
+A key element of that hyper-connectivity in the Internet of Things sphere is that sometimes mentioned ongoing bridging of digital and physical environments, along with human environments, processes and data as the glue, enabler and condition to create value when properly used for connected purposes.

 Then there is also the possibility to create new ecosystems where connected device usage by groups of people can lead to new applications and forms of community ecosystems.
 Last but not least and we’ve mentioned this often before: no Internet of Things without security.